arangodb/docs-hugo/site/content/3.12/deploy/kubernetes/_index.md

 menuTitle: Kubernetes
 weight: 30
 description: >-
-  ArangoDB Kubernetes Operator
+  The ArangoDB Kubernetes Operator (`kube-arangodb`) is a set of operators that you can deploy in your Kubernetes cluster
 archetype: chapter
 ---
-The ArangoDB Kubernetes Operator (`kube-arangodb`) is a set of operators that you deploy in your Kubernetes cluster to:
+The Kubernetes operator lets you do the following:

 - Manage deployments of the ArangoDB database
 - Provide `PersistentVolumes` on local storage of your nodes for optimal storage performance.